 \section{Introduction}

-In the absence of a completely satisfactory description of gravitational phenomena consistent with quantum theory in four dimensions, some of the effects of quantum fields in gravitational fields may be studied by computing correlation functions of the energy-momentum-stress tensor $T^{\m\n}$ which couples to the gravitational metric.
-The renormalized expectation value $\lag T^{\m\n}(x)\rag_g$ in various specific metric backgrounds contains interesting physical information about quantum effects in strong gravitational fields, such as those of black holes and cosmological spacetimes.
+In the absence of a complete description of gravitation in four dimensions consistent with quantum theory, quantum effects in gravitational fields may be studied by means of the correlation functions of the energy-momentum-stress tensor $T^{\m\n}$, which couples to the curved spacetime metric $g_{\m\n}$.
+The renormalized expectation value $\lag T^{\m\n}(x)\rag_g$ in metric backgrounds contains interesting physical information about quantum effects in strong gravitational fields, such as those of black holes and cosmological spacetimes.
 If used as a source for Einstein's equations, the one-point function $\lag T^{\m\n}(x)\rag_g$ provides the basis for a mean field approach to semi-classical gravity, upon which most present knowledge of quantum effects and interactions in gravity, sparse as they are, are based \cite{Birrell:1982ix}.
-The two-point function $\lag T^{\m_1\n_1}(x_1) T^{\m_2\n_2}(x_2)\rag_g$ contains additional information about vacuum polarization effects in gravitational fields, and may be used to study the stability of solutions of the semi-classical Einstein eqs. to small metric disturbances in a linear response analysis \cite{AndMolMott:2003}.
+The two-point function $\lag T^{\m_1\n_1}(x_1) T^{\m_2\n_2}(x_2)\rag_g$ contains additional information about vacuum polarization effects in gravitational fields, and enters directly into the linear response and stability of solutions of the semi-classical Einstein eqs. to small metric disturbances \cite{AndMolMott:2003}.